daganherceg/stickman_stage3/README_STAGE3.txt

 - Game speeds up with each level but user stays the same

 Memory efficient design
+- yeah boi!
+No memory is direcly created or deleted throughout the code.
+- all forced deletions are designed to be triggered by existing render functions

 0.75 - Powerups
 - Get a powerup by 'killing' an enemy
 - Toggle through each size mode
-- This is designed to be used as a strategy as different modes will have different powers -- Giant cannot jump but is indestructable: as a result scoring is slower, still gets pushed back each time --> Large has an extra jump
+- This is designed to be used as a strategy as different modes will have different powers --> Giant cannot jump but is indestructable: as a result scoring is slower, still gets pushed back each time --> As Giant cannot jump, Giant cannot willingly change mode, 1 in 4 chance of chaning modes when killing enemies --> Large has an extra jump
 --> Tiny is smaller and can fit in smaller spaces
 --> Normal (well thats just normal)